jftuga/flash_read_cache_stats/README.md

 # To get started

+- Install the VMware PowerCLI by running: `Install-Module -Name VMware.PowerCLI`
 - Run `flash_cache_stats.ps1` for about 10 minutes in order to get data into influxdb
 - Verify that results are being saved into the database: